 What is authorised share capital?

-Authorised capital is the total number of shares a company is authorised to issue.
-This restriction no longer applies to companies incorporated after 1st October 2009, unless they add the provision to their articles of association.
+Authorised capital is the maximum number of shares a company is authorised to issue.
+This restriction no longer applies to companies incorporated after 1st October 2009 (when the Companies Act 2006 came into force), unless they add the provision to their articles of association.

 What is issued share capital?

 This is the total nominal value of all shares issued by a company.
 The actual value (market value) may be different, depending on how much the business is worth at the time of selling the share.
-The nominal value is normally £1 per share.
+The nominal value is normally £1 per share, but can be otherwise.

 The total nominal value of each member’s unpaid shares represents their total financial liability.
-They are legally required to contribute the nominal value of their unpaid shares if the business is unable to pay its bills or is wound up.
+They are legally required to contribute the nominal value of their unpaid shares if the business is unable to pay its bills or is wound up, or if the directors otherwise demand such payment be made (the shares are called upon).

 - If a limited company issues one share, it represents 100% of the business.
 If only one is issued, the company can only have one shareholder.
 He or she will be the sole owner of that business.
 This is commonplace when setting up a company on your own as the sole shareholder and director.